You use case classifications to record descriptive information about the entities you are studying.

 I have a dataset of survey responses including demographic information about respondents.

 Use the Survey Import Wizard to automatically create and classify cases representing each of the respondents.
-Responses are automatically coded to the case node.
-Approaches to analyzing survey results
+Responses are automatically coded to the case.
+Analyzing surveys

 I have a dataset containing social media data.